 Sticker Price With These Two Bikes

-The classic Peloton Bike costs $1895 and the MYX costs $1199 (with an additional $50 off with my code FITHEALTHY50), a significant price difference.
-Not to mention MYX has free shipping right now and costs $10 less per month to maintain their membership.
-Overall, the MYX fitness bike is a much lower price.
+The classic Peloton Bike costs $1,895 and the MYX II costs $1,399 (with an additional $50 off with my code FITHEALTHY50), a significant price difference.
+Not to mention MYX usually has free shipping and special promos and costs $10 less per month to maintain their membership.
+Overall, the MYX II fitness bike is a much lower price.
 Lastly, MYX often runs sales, so be sure to join my FB Group to be in the know on all the latest sales and updates

 Workout and Fitness Classes

 Regardless of your fitness level, both apps are similar to use, offering a similar library of workout choices, styles, lengths, etc. Peloton is going to be competitive, like mentioned above, while MYX is all about their heart rate monitor and zone training with a little bit of cadence, speed, and resistance tracking mixed in there as well.
 You'll get to wear the included Polar OH1 armband during workouts to track your progress.
 Or, the MYX II now integrates with your Apple Watch, so you can use your watch as your HR monitor if you choose.

 When choosing between MYX vs peloton, both bikes offer scenic rides that make it feel like you're on a road bike.
-If you choose the MYX Plus, you'll be able to get intense cross training in with on-bike spin classes and off-bike workout classes thanks to the inclusion of a full set of weights.
+If you choose the MYX II Plus, you'll be able to get intense cross training in with on-bike spin classes and off-bike workout classes thanks to the inclusion of a full set of weights.
 For someone who wants a Peloton, but can't afford it, MYX is your best peloton alternative.
 On the other hand, Peloton classes will have a studio-style atmosphere.
-If you upgrade to their plus, you'll be able to also cross-train with cycling classes and off-bike workouts.
+If you upgrade to their plus model, you'll be able to also cross-train with cycling classes and off-bike workouts.

 Another major difference between the bikes is MYX media, where you can ride and watch the news, mat chats, coach diaries and even more.
-That said, some people don't have 45 minutes to workout, and MYX Media allows you to watch tv while cycling, effectively killing two birds with one stone.
+Some people don't have 45 minutes to workout, and MYX Media allows you to watch tv while cycling, effectively killing two birds with one stone.

 The Music - Peloton Ran Into Problems, But What About MYX?